geohackweek/raster/_episodes/02-rasterconcepts.md

 * Measurements are spatially arranged in a regular grid, which may not be an accurate representation of real-world phenomena.
 * Space-filling model assumes that all pixels have value
-* Changes in resolution can drastically change the meaning of a dataset's values.
+* Changes in resolution can drastically change the meaning of values in a dataset